mtlynch/mtlynch.io/content/book-reports/strong-towns/index.md

   - New and shiny: $620k
   - Old and blighted generates 77% more revenue for the city.
 - Comparing impact on community:
-  - Businesses in the old and blighted block hire employees locally and use local vendors for things like accounting, sign making, legal services.
+  - Businesses in the old and blighted block hire employees locally and use local vendors for things like accounting, sign making, and legal services.
-  - New block's franchise wouldn't give author information, but they likely created fewer full-time jobs and use out-of-state vendors for most services.
+  - New block's franchise wouldn't disclose information to the author, but they likely created fewer full-time jobs and use out-of-state vendors for most services.
 - Tax incentives
-  - The franchise restaurant at read had a location in town 3 blocks from the new location,
+  - The franchise restaurant already had a location in town three blocks from the new location,
   - The franchise built the additional location because the city offered them a tax rebate to redevelop a blighted block.
-  - In effect, the city paid the franchise t tear down a block that likely generated more revenue than the franchise would ever generate.
+  - In effect, the city paid the franchise to tear down a block that likely generated more revenue than the franchise would ever generate.
     - The city can't even start collecting taxes from the new block for 20+ years due to the rebate.

 ### Big box stores vs. downtown businesses